Transgender Studies Quarterly: Inception

-In an interview about the journal, Stryker stated that she felt she had been working on the first issue since the 1990s.
-While co-editing a special transgender studies issue of Women's Studies Quarterly in 2008, Stryker and Currah realized the need for a publication dedicated to the topic, when they received over 200 submissions for the special issue but were only able to publish 12.
-In May 2013, they started a month-long Kickstarter campaign to help fund the journal.
+While co-editing a special transgender studies issue of Women's Studies Quarterly in 2008, Susan Stryker and Paisley Currah recognized the need for a publication dedicated to the topic: They received more than 200 submissions, but were only able to publish 12.

+In May 2013, they started a month-long Kickstarter campaign to help fund Transgender Studies Quarterly.
 They received more than US$10,000 in donations in the first five days; by the end of the campaign, the journal had nearly $25,000 in crowdfunded capital.

-Because the first call for submissions drew a considerable amount of interest, the first issue was expanded into a book-length double issue with 86 essays.
-The title of the first issue, "Postposttranssexual", comes from Sandy Stone's 1987 article "The Empire Strikes Back: A Posttranssexual Manifesto", which has been called the start of transgender studies.
+The first call for submissions drew a considerable amount of interest.
+The editors received so many submissions, they expanded the first issue into a book-length double issue containing 86 essays.
+The title of the first issue, "Postposttranssexual", alludes to Sandy Stone's 1987 article "The Empire Strikes Back: A Posttranssexual Manifesto", which has been called the start of transgender studies.
 Each essay in this issue focuses on key concepts within transgender studies.

-Each issue of TSQ addresses specific themes, with the exception of the un-themed, open call issue released February 1, 2018.
-Past issue themes have included surgery, pedagogy, archives, trans/feminisms, and blackness.